Green UX – Responsible design enhances sales

 How to assess your website’s environmental impact?

-• The amount of energy consumption per visit
+• The energy consumption per visit

 How does Green UX support business?